-- (a) Forfeiture Restrictions to be Established by the Committee.
+(a) Forfeiture Restrictions to be Established by the Committee.
 Shares of Common Stock that are the subject of a Restricted Stock Award shall be subject the Minimum Restrictions and to other restrictions on disposition by the Participant and an obligation of the Participant to forfeit and surrender the shares to the Company under certain circumstances as determined by the Committee (the "Forfeiture Restrictions").
 The Forfeiture Restrictions shall be determined by the Committee in its sole discretion, and the Committee may provide that the Forfeiture Restrictions shall lapse upon (i) the attainment of one or more Performance Measures, (ii) the Participant's continued employment with the Company or its Affiliate or continued service as a Consultant or Director for a specified period of time, (iii) the occurrence of any event or the satisfaction of any other condition specified by the Committee in its sole discretion (including, without limitation, a Change in Control), or (iv) a combination of any of the foregoing.
-Each Restricted Stock Award may have different Forfeiture Restrictions, in the discretion of the Committee. - (b) Other Terms and Conditions.
+Each Restricted Stock Award may have different Forfeiture Restrictions, in the discretion of the Committee.

+(b) Other Terms and Conditions.
 Unless provided otherwise in a Restricted Stock Agreement, the Participant shall have the right to receive dividends with respect to Common Stock subject to a Restricted Stock Award, to vote Common Stock subject thereto, and to enjoy all other stockholder rights, except that (i) the Participant shall not be entitled to delivery of the stock certificate and dividends until the Forfeiture Restrictions have expired, (ii) the Company shall retain custody of the stock and any dividends until the Forfeiture Restrictions have expired, (iii) the Participant may not sell, transfer, pledge, exchange, hypothecate, or otherwise dispose of the stock until the Forfeiture Restrictions have expired, and (iv) a breach of the terms and conditions established by the Committee pursuant to the Restricted Stock Agreement shall cause a forfeiture of the Restricted Stock Award and any associated dividends.
-At the time of such Award, the Committee may, in its sole discretion, prescribe additional terms, conditions, or restrictions relating to Restricted Stock Awards, including, but not limited to, (i) rules pertaining to the termination of employment, or service as a Consultant or Director, of a Participant prior to expiration of the Forfeiture Restrictions, or (ii) if the Award is intended to be a Performance Award, providing that dividends are subject to the same Performance Measures as the underlying Award.
-If dividends are subject to the same Performance Measures of an Award intended to be a Performance Award, the Participant shall not be entitled to such dividends until the Performance Measures of the Award have been met and payment has been determined by the Committee.
-Such additional terms, conditions, or restrictions shall be set forth in a Restricted Stock Agreement made in conjunction with the Award.
+At the time of such Award, the Committee may, in its sole discretion, prescribe additional terms, conditions, or restrictions relating to Restricted Stock Awards, including, but not limited to, (i) rules pertaining to the termination of employment, or service as a Consultant or Director, of a Participant prior to expiration of the Forfeiture Restrictions, or (ii) if the Award is intended to be a Performance Measures of an Award intended to be a Performance Measures as the underlying Award.
+If dividends are subject to the same Performance Measures of the Award have been met and payment has been determined by the Committee.
+Such additional terms, conditions, or restricted Stock Agreement and payment has been determined by the Committee.
+Such additional terms, conditions and the award have been met and payment has been determined by the Committee.
+Such additional terms, conditions, or restricted Stock Agreement made in conjunction with the Award.